-Bohemian Beer dates back to the Medieval era and functions more as a social lubricant for the Czechs than it does as a beer.
+Bohemian Beer dates back to the Medieval era and functions more as a social lubricant for the Czechs than a beer.
 The pubs in Prague, which are omniscient, smoke-filled and down-to-earth, have straightened up a little recently but are still packed with locals and are affordable.

 Always identify-able by the term: ‘hospoda’ or ‘pivnice’, pubs usually provide restricted menus generally comprising of buffet food like smoked herring or pickled cheese.
-Variety is offered at the beer taps, though, with ten degree and twelve degree beverages (the twelve degree is the stronger), černé (dark), řezané (mixed) and světlé (light) beer.
+Variety is offered at the beer taps, though, with ten degree and twelve-degree beverages (the twelve degrees is the stronger), černé (dark), řezané (mixed) and světlé (light) beer.

-The pubs in Prague aren’t consistent in their quality all the time, although new technology is assisting the body and the flavour.
-Lots of beer halls are now equipped with tanks which let them serve beers that have fuller flavours because they haven’t been pasteurized (i.e. a process of heating that destroys microbes, along with the taste).
-These pubs, called ‘tankovna’, obtain the raw beer that goes inside the tanks in closed sacks, which have been popular with Czech connoisseurs in an increasing trend.
+The pubs in Prague aren’t consistent in their quality, although new technology assists the body and the flavour.
+Lots of beer halls are now equipped with tanks that let them serve beers with fuller flavours because they haven’t been pasteurized (i.e. a process of heating that destroys microbes, along with the taste).
+These pubs, called ‘tankovna’, obtain the raw beer that goes inside the tanks in closed stacks, which have been popular with Czech connoisseurs in an increasing trend.

 Czech Traditional Pubs